-Professor Nelson is the Eleanora and George Landew Professor of Accounting at the Samuel Curtis Johnson Graduate School of Management at Cornell University.
-He received his BBA degree from Iowa State University and his MA and PhD degrees from Ohio State University.
+Mark W. Nelson is the Anne and Elmer Lindseth Dean and Professor of Accounting at the Samual Curtis Johnson Graduate School of Management at Cornell.
+He received his BBA degree from Iowa State University and his MA and PhD degrees from The Ohio State University.

 Nelson’s research examines psychological and economic factors that influence how people make decisions, interpret and apply accounting, auditing, and tax regulations, and trade in financial markets.
-His research has been published in many scholarly journals in accounting and psychology, and has been acknowledged with the AAA’s Notable Contribution to Accounting Literature Award, the AAA’s Wildman Medal, AJPT’s inaugural Best Paper Award, and the Johnson School's Faculty Research Award.
+His research has been published in scholarly journals in accounting and psychology, including the Accounting Review, the Journal of Accounting Research, Accounting Organizations and Society, Auditing: A Journal of Practice and Theory, and Organizational Behavior and Human Decision Processes.
+His research has been honored with the AAA’s Notable Contribution to Accounting Literature Award, the Deloitte Wildman Medal for research that is judged to have made the most significant contribution to the advancement of the practice of public accountancy, AJPT’s inaugural Best Paper Award for research that makes an outstanding contribution to auditing research, and the Johnson's Faculty Research Award.

-Nelson served for four years on the FASB’s Financial Accounting Standards Advisory Council.
-He also served three terms as an area editor of the Accounting Review, and is a member of the editorial boards of several accounting journals.
-He also served from 2007-2010 as the Johnson School’s Associate Dean for Academic Affairs, overseeing the tenure-track faculty and research functions of the School.
+Nelson served for four years on the Financial Accounting Standards Advisory Council of the Financial Accounting Standards Board (FASB).
+He also served three terms as an area editor of The Accounting Review and as a member of the editorial boards of many accounting journals.
+He was Johnson's Associate Dean for Academic Affairs from 2007–2010, overseeing the tenure-track faculty and research functions of the school.